buck-0x/eraser-io-mcp-server/MCP_USAGE.md

 }
 ```

-**Note**: If you set the token in the Claude Desktop config (recommended), you don't need a `.env` file.
+**Note**: If you set the token in the host config json (recommended), you don't need a `.env` file.
 The token in the config takes precedence.

 ## Using the MCP Tool